xhuinn/ip/docs/README.md

 ![img.png](images/img.png)

-Uiai is a cat buddy you can use to organise your tasks.
+Uiai is a desktop cat helper app for organizing tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 ## Quick Start